Genetic Defects Milwaukee, WI

 Malocclusions

-Malocclusions are problems with a patient’s bite that can be attributed to overcrowding of the teeth, missing teeth, or problems with jaw alignment.
-Cases of malocclusions must be treated to prevent their progression to Temporomandibular Jaw (TMJ) disorders.
-Maloclusions are usually treated with oral surgery, combined with orthodontic treatments in order to achieve the perfect bite for the patient.
+Malocclusions are problems with a patient’s bite that can be attributed to overcrowding of the teeth, missing teeth, or improper jaw alignment.
+Cases of malocclusions must be treated to prevent their progression to temporomandibular jaw (TMJ) disorders.
+Malocclusions are often treated with oral surgery, combined with orthodontic treatments, in order to achieve the perfect bite for the patient.
+Not every mal-occlusion needs to be treated!
+Only if by leaving it, there could be excessive wear or trauma to the remaining teeth.

 Amelogenesis and Dentinogenesis Imperfecta

 Amelogenesis Imperfecta is the defective formation of the tooth’s enamel, while Dentinogenesis Imperfecta is the defective formation of the tooth’s dentin.
-These hereditary conditions cause the surface of the tooth to flake, leaving it weak, quick to wear, and sensitive to temperature changes.
+These hereditary conditions cause the tooth's surface to flake, leaving it weak, sensitive to temperature changes, and prone to damage.
 A full crown restoration is recommended to restore the appearance and function of the teeth.
+Dr. Richard Winter has an amazing article on how he has treated Amelogenesis Imperfecta in his articles list!
+Please check this out to see how he helped a grade school student avoid being teased and helped her with a beautiful solution to a genetic problem.

 Periodontal Disease

-Periodontal or gum disease occurs when bacteria infects the gum tissue, causing inflammation and resulting damage to the tissues that support the teeth.
+Periodontal or gum disease occurs when bacteria infect the gum tissue, causing inflammation and damage to the tissues that support the teeth.
 If left untreated, periodontal disease can cause a patient to lose healthy teeth.
 It can be treated with scaling and root planing to clean the plaque covering the root and surfaces of the teeth.
-In more serious cases of gum disease, surgical treatment, and the use of dentures or dental implants to replace missing teeth may be necessary.
+In more serious cases of gum disease, surgical treatment and using dentures or dental implants to replace missing teeth may be necessary.
+Hampton Dental Associates also has a LIghtScalpel CO2 laser to treat some gingival deformities.
+It is the most studied laser on the market today and has much better results than other lasers as it is strictly a soft tissue laser and that is what it what it was designed for.
+Look under articles on MMCL or modified minimal crown lengthening as Dr. Winter is a lecturer on laser dentistry and met Kumar Patel M.D. the inventor of the CO2 laser!!

 Gingival Fibromatosis